emigrek/mindgame/README.md

 Advanced discord application with **leveling** and **activity tracking** utilities.

 ## 📚 Features
 1. **Experience** - Gain experience for being active by presence or voice activity.
-Get a reward for a daily voice activity.
+Get a reward for a daily voice activity or for significant activity streaks.
     * **Profiles** - View your own or other user's profiles with detailed information about their activity.
     * **Ranking** - Check out the global and guild ranking to see who's the most active in the community.
     * **Roles** - Automatically assign roles based on user's level.